-DS: Well, you know, in the north I did not have to sit on the back of the bus as it were.
+DS: Well, you know, in the North I did not have to sit on the back of the bus as it were.
 I don’t remember having such a moment.
 I think—I never felt deprived because I was from such a loving, gifted family that I never felt that.
-I do recall when my family decided to move from Twenty-Third and Butternut to Linwood and Pingree—which was movin’ on up—the whole red lining thing presented itself.
+I do recall when my family decided to move from Twenty-Third and Butternut to Linwood and Pingree—which was "movin’ on up"—the whole red lining thing presented itself.

 LW: Explain that.

 DS: Well, you know, it was legal to not sell houses to black people in the way that it was legal to not allow us to read in the nineteenth century.
 And you know when you’re born into that you grow up with that most people of any color of any age and time, most people simply accept it.
 You just accept it.
 Now you do have your—how shall I say—your leaders from Harriet Tubman and Frederick Douglass to James Baldwin and Maya Angelou, who kick up the dust, who draw the attention to the insanity.
-But you have, on the other side, a group of people who are not about to give up privilege--not about to give it up.
+But you have, on the other side, a group of people who are not about to give up privilege—not about to give it up.
 And allowing you privilege—the most ordinary kind—they feel (they seem to feel) as if they’re losing something, they have to give something up to give you ordinary rights.
 And of course none of that is true.
 But again, they’re born into something too.
 And they’re born into a belief, and it is real for them, that they are superior to me in intellect, physically, obviously economically.
 And they don’t understand that this earth is one place and it belongs to everyone.
 It’s just not something they understand, they’ve never been taught that in the way that the Native Americans and the Inuits understood that.
 It’s not understood by them.
 And so I can remember being a young minister amongst these Jehovah’s’ Witnesses and one of the great muckety-mucks from the headquarters shows up and they decide—well, you know how religious organizations are, there’s always prayer before everything.
-And so he got the idea, and I’m nineteen, maybe twenty, and public speaking was something I was good at ‘cause my mom had me doing it since I was seven.
+And so he got the idea, and I’m 19, maybe 20, and public speaking was something I was good at because my mom had me doing it since I was seven.
 He says, “I think we should have one of the colored brothers offer prayer.”
 Now what is implied by that is heretofore you weren’t even allowed to pray, not in public.